Ordained-SubGenii/voidlinux-dwmrebuild/README.md

 # voidlinux-dwmrebuild
-void linux dwm-rebuild using all patches in dwm-rebuild repo plus cust rainbow par
+void linux dwm-rebuild using all patches in dwm-rebuild repo plus cust rainbow bar